Uzoamaka126/Challenge-1/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
-    * React JS is a JS library that allows for a declarative approach to building web applications.
+    * **React JS is a JS UI library that allows for a declarative approach to building web applications.
-    It
+    It takes care of applying changes to the DOM, based on the codebase, in the most efficient manner by using a virtual DOM.
+This aims to improve the performance of web applications, as opposed to manipulating the DOM directly.**
 - [ ] What does it mean to _think_ in react?
+    * **To think in React, building applications will require an understanding of how parts of the application interact with one another.
+An application will have to be broken down into individual parts called components, that also have the added benefit of being reusable.**
 - [ ] Describe state.

 - [ ] Describe props.